-This Remodeling Costs Guide, updated for 2020, will help you research accurate prices for the most popular home renovation, remodeling and construction projects.
+Remodeling Costs Guide, updated for 2021, provides an accurate overview of remodeling prices for the most popular home renovation, and construction projects.

-Our comprehensive list includes the cost of over 45 popular interior remodeling, exterior construction, electrical, mechanical (HVAC / plumbing) projects, grouped by type.
-It is continuously updated to include new projects, as well as price adjustments for materials.
+Research the costs of over 45 popular interior remodeling, exterior construction, electrical, mechanical (HVAC / plumbing) projects, grouped by type.
+The cost guide is continuously updated to include new projects, as well as price adjustments for materials.

 Get started on your remodel by requesting free estimates from remodeling contractors near you.